ejans/hdf5_logging/README.md

 Description
 ===========

-A block to log to an hdf5 file
+A block to log to an hdf5 file.
+This version is to be used with the dev branch of microblx

 Instructions
 ============